ProtonmanEXE/webscraperbatchjob/README.md

 # WebscraperBatchJob
 This repository is created to scrap news from a website on a regular basis using Java Springboot

-## General Outline
+## Dependencies Used
-1. Spring Scheduler - schedule the job to run at regular intervals
+1. Spring Scheduler - schedule the job to run using cron expression
-2. Spring Batch - set-up a batch job
+2. Spring Batch - set-up batch job
-3. (Webscraping) - read certain data from the website in the Itemreader class
-2. (Send Telegram Message) - send message to Telegram in the Itemwriter class
-3. (Shell Script)
+3. Jsoup - simplify working with real-world HTML and XML for web scraping
+4. java-telegram-bot-api - interact with the Telegram Bot api